How To Stop Being Insecure And Second Guessing Yourself

 Even if you don’t 100% believe your positive answers, you can still act as if you do.

-2. Turn envy into action.
+2. Turn jealousy and envy into action.

 Instead of dwelling on thoughts that compare you negatively to someone else, ask yourself what is it that the other person has that you don’t.